-20.1 The traffic laws of the State of Rhode Island are fully applicable unless these regulations provide otherwise.

-20.1 All motor vehicles must be legally street registered.

-20.2 Motor vehicles shall be operated only in designated areas, no motor vehicles are allowed off roads or trails where prohibited, except with official written permission.

-20.3 No person shall park a vehicle so as to block any road or trail or to prevent access to others, nor shall they block another vehicle in a designated parking area, nor shall any vehicle be parked in any area, where prohibited.

-20.4 The speed limit is 25 miles per hour unless otherwise posted.

-20.5 The operator of a motor vehicle shall grant the right-of-way to all pedestrians, persons on horseback and who are using or crossing roads, trails or highways.

-20.6 Airborne conveyances such as balloons, gliders, engine-powered airplanes and ultra lights shall not be operated without official written permission from Individual Park Facility Manager.

-20.7 Off-highway recreational vehicles shall be street legally registered and used in accordance with law.
-Their use shall be limited to designated areas or trails at designated times.

-20.8 No person shall wash, polish, clean, change oil, or repair any motor vehicle or motorcycle in a public reservation.

-20.9 Snowmobile Operation -General Snowmobiles shall be allowed at designated areas and at times designated for those areas.

-20.9.1 Snowmobiles must operate within the posted speed limit for that area.

-20.9.2 Operators shall grant the right-of-way to all pedestrian, horses and vehicular traffic when operating and crossing roads or trails.
+- 20.1 The traffic laws of the State of Rhode Island are fully applicable unless these regulations provide otherwise. - 20.2 All motor vehicles must be legally street registered and operated by a licensed driver. - 20.3 Motor vehicles shall be operated only in designated areas, no motor vehicles are allowed off roads or trails where prohibited, except with official written permission.
+All electrically propelled devices, except those used to assist handicap or disabled persons are prohibited on state property unless prior permission has been obtained from the park manager. - 20.4 No person shall park a vehicle so as to block any road or trail or to prevent access to others, nor shall they block another vehicle in a designated parking area, nor shall any vehicle be parked in any area, where prohibited. - 20.5 The speed limit is 25 miles per hour unless otherwise posted. - 20.6 The operator of a motor vehicle shall grant the right-of-way to all pedestrians, persons on horseback and who are using or crossing roads, trails or highways. - 20.7 Airborne conveyances such as balloons, gliders, engine-powered airplanes and ultra-lights shall not be operated without official written permission from Individual Park Facility Manager. - 20.8 Off-highway recreational vehicles shall be street legally registered and used in accordance with law.
+Their use shall be limited to designated areas or trails at designated times. - 20.9 No person shall wash, polish, clean, change oil, or repair any motor vehicle or motorcycle in a public reservation. - 20.10 Snowmobile Operation -General Snowmobiles shall be allowed at designated areas and at times designated for those areas. - 20.10.1 Snowmobiles must operate within the posted speed limit for that area. - 20.10.2 Operators shall grant the right-of-way to all pedestrian, horses and vehicular traffic when operating and crossing roads or trails. - 20.10.3 Snowmobiles shall not operate in a manner intended to or reasonably be expected to harass, drive or pursue any wildlife.

-20.9.3 Snowmobiles shall not operate in a manner intended to or reasonably be expected to harass, drive or pursue any wildlife.
-20.9.4 In addition to firearm restrictions in RIGL 31-3.2, carrying of bows and arrows-all arrows shall not be notched and shall be secured to the bow or in a quiver or other container.
+20.10.4 In addition to firearm restrictions in RIGL §§ 31-3.2, carrying of bows and arrows-all arrows shall not be nocked and shall be secured to the bow or in a quiver or other container.

-20.10 Snowmobile Operation-Management Area
+20.11 Snowmobile Operation-Management Area